Wanna Write a Hit Song?

 The Key to Successful Songwriting

-Ultimately, I feel that the key to successful songwriting lies in finding new ways to write about universal emotional themes – striking the balance between familiarity and surprise.
+Ultimately, the key to successful songwriting lies in finding new ways to write about universal emotional themes – striking the balance between familiarity and surprise.
 What are some things you can do, then, aside from getting your heart broken for the sake of art?
-Here are some of my favorite tips:
+Here are some tips from the experts:

 • Learn the songs you love inside and out – transcribe them, examine their form, try “rewriting” the melody or lyrics to a song you already know